mjdrushton/potential-pro-fit/docs/fittingrundb.rst

 .. figure:: images/schema.png
     :align: center

     Entity diagram for ``fitting_run.db``.
-This diagram was obtained by introspecting database schema and can be generated using the following command: ``python -m atomsscripts.fitting.drawschema schema.png``.
+This diagram was obtained by introspecting database schema and can be generated using the following command: ``python -m atsim.pro_fit.drawschema schema.png``.

 Tables
 ^^^^^^